-On this special episode of the Futurum Tech Podcast Interview Series, host Daniel Newman welcomes Dan Rodriguez, Vice President Network Platforms Group and GM Communication Infrastructure Division at Intel to discuss the proliferation of 5G, network platforms, and the impact COVID-19 is having on technology.
+On this special episode of the Futurum Tech Podcast Interview Series, host Daniel Newman welcomes Dan Rodriguez, Corporate Vice President and General Manager of the Network Platforms Group at Intel Corporation at Intel to discuss the proliferation of 5G, network platforms, and the impact COVID-19 is having on technology.

 Intel’s Response to COVID-19

 The COVID-19 pandemic has made it clear that technology is an essential part of our lives and how we conduct business.
 Intel has pledged an additional $50 million to help support the use of technology for patient care, online education, and scientists who are searching for a cure.
 Intel employees are essential workers who are keeping the networks and technology up and running so we can continue to function on a personal level, business level and global level.

 COVID-19’s Impact on 5G Networks

 Prior to the pandemic, the big topic in networking for 2020 was 5G.
 Despite the current macroeconomic uncertainty, Dan shared that most of Intel’s customers and partners are continuing with their planned pace of 5G deployment.
 Networking and the infrastructure needed to support the advancements of the technology are critical.